lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 Last week I took the final step and told my customer(s) I would take 5 days off for studies, no matter the outcome.
 Yes, every unproductive day is money lost, but at the end those certifications are a long-term investment that will pay for itself.

 Update d.d.
-15/11/21 I just bought a Garmin Fenix 6 Sapphire Titanium Smartwatch and Aeku M5 phone after reading [this blog post](https://www.alvarez.io/posts/living-like-it-s-99/) from Gregory Alvarez.
+15/11/21.
+I bought a Garmin Fenix 6 Sapphire Titanium Smartwatch and Aeku M5 phone after reading [this blog post](https://www.alvarez.io/posts/living-like-it-s-99/) from Gregory Alvarez.
 Let's see if they can replace my BlackBerry.

 Something to **think about**.
 Since we have a **limited quota of time** in this world, why not rather spend that on things and people we find fun, that bring joy in our life and that keep us productive?